Built-in agent reference

 review

-A meticulous scientific auditor that systematically verifies your research manuscript.
-It checks mathematical correctness, derivation soundness, notation consistency, code-manuscript agreement, and goal achievement — using Wolfram for computational verification.
+A scientific auditor that verifies your research manuscript.
+It checks mathematical correctness, derivation soundness, notation consistency, code-manuscript agreement, and goal achievement, using Wolfram for computational verification.

 Best for: Pre-submission audits, mathematical verification, notation consistency checks